zulip/zulip/docs/testing/testing-with-django.md

 the `--rerun` option, which will rerun just the tests that failed in the last test run.

+**Webhook integrations**.
+For performance, `test-backend` with no arguments will not run webhook integration tests (`zerver/webhooks/`), which would otherwise account for about 25% of the total runtime.
+When working on webhooks, we recommend instead running `test-backend zerver/webhooks` manually (or better, the direction for the specific webhooks you're working on).
+And of course our CI is configured to always use `test-backend --include-webhooks` and run all of the tests.

 ## Writing tests

 Before you write your first tests of Zulip, it is worthwhile to read